cartrawler/cartrawler.github.io/_collections/_section_ios/standalone.md

 <h5>Initialing CTContext for Standalone</h5>

-To initialise standalone flow, it is necessary to instanciate a CTContext object and set the context in the SDK.
+To initialise standalone flow, it is necessary to instantiate a CTContext object and set the context in the SDK.

 <dl>
   <dt>clientID</dt><dd>A <b>required</b> client ID, required to use the CarTrawler API.</dd>